mikependon/RepoDB.NET/pages/features/multiplequery.md

 layout: navpage
 sidebar: features
 title: "Multiple Query"
-description: "This is the feature that would allow you to fetch multiple resultsets in a single call."
+description: "This is a feature that would allow you to fetch multiple resultsets in a single call."
 permalink: /feature/multiplequery
 tags: [repodb, class, multiplequery, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---

 # Multiple Query

-This is the feature that would allow you to fetch multiple resultsets in a single call.
-The methods [ExecuteQueryMultiple](/operation/executequerymultiple) and [QueryMultiple](/operation/querymultiple) is provided to enable this.
-The [ExecuteQueryMultiple](/operation/executequerymultiple) is a method that would allow you to pass your own SQL statements to extract the results, whereas the [QueryMultiple](/operation/querymultiple) is a fluent-method that would allow you to pass a `Linq`-based query expression and that automatically compose the SQL statements for your.
+This is a feature that would allow you to fetch multiple resultsets in a single call.
+Both the [ExecuteQueryMultiple](/operation/executequerymultiple) and [QueryMultiple](/operation/querymultiple) were provided to address this need.
+The [ExecuteQueryMultiple](/operation/executequerymultiple) is a method that would allow you to pass your own SQL statements to extract the results, whereas the [QueryMultiple](/operation/querymultiple) is a fluent-method that would allow you to pass a `Linq`-based query expression and that automatically compose the SQL statements for you.

-The underlying implementation of this feature is abstracting the `DbDataReader` methods (i.e.: `Read()` and `NextResult`) when extracting the results.
+The underlying implementation of this feature is abstracting both the `Read()` and `NextResult()` methods of the the `DbDataReader` object.

 #### Type of Return Types